Book Reviews — Yukio Mishima

 2026-02-10 17:20

 First thing I noticed was how positive the author biography on the inside back cover was written.
-His failed coup d'etat and resulting suicide was glossed over almost entirely, his death being qualified only as a "tragic" end to his life, sometime in the 1970s.
+His failed coup d'etat and resulting suicide was glossed over almost entirely, his death being qualified only as a "tragic" end to his life, sometime in 1970.

 On to the novel itself, so far, just one chapter in, the setting is interesting, I like how much time is spent on the geographical features of Utajima.
 I like how he describes both the fisher boy, and the description of the unknown girl being done solely from that character's perspective was also interesting.
 I look forward to seeing how these characters develop.